kenatiod/MUT/Understanding Machine Understanding.md

 Bassam replied, "I know what you mean, Anh.
 We're not just creating a set of academic exercises here.
 The MUTT could have far-reaching consequences for how AI systems are developed and deployed in the real world."

 CASPAR's simulated image nodded thoughtfully, "It's a sobering realization.
-The benchmarks and tests we've chosen will essentially define what counts as genuine understanding in an AI system.
+The benchmarks and tests we've chosen will essentially define what counts as recognized understanding in an AI system.
 That's a lot of power and influence to wield."

 Anh looked back at both her team mates questioning, "But, ...
 What if we've missed something crucial?
 Or what if our choices inadvertently steer the field in the wrong direction?
 I'm starting to second-guess everything."

-Placing a reassuring hand on Anh's shoulder, Bassam looks at her and softly says, "It's natural to have doubts, Anh.
+Placing a reassuring hand on Anh's shoulder, Bassam looked at her and softly said, "It's natural to have doubts, Anh.
 But we can't let the perfect be the enemy of the good.
 We've been rigorous and principled in our approach, drawing on the best available research and expertise."

 ![ Insert Fig. 6.6.2 -- portrait showing that Bassam supports Anh](https://github.com/kenatiod/MUT/blob/main/Fig-6-6-2.png)

-CASPAR interjects, "Bassam is right.
+CASPAR interjected, "Bassam is right.
 While we should always remain open to refining and improving the MUTT, I believe we've laid a solid foundation.
 The key now is to be transparent about our process and rationale, so that others can scrutinize and build upon our work to make it better."

 Anh took a deep breath, "You're both making excellent points.
 I guess my biggest fear is that if we get this wrong, it could lead to AI systems that seem impressive on the surface but lack true understanding.
 And that could have serious consequences down the line."